abpframework/abp/docs/en/CurrentUser.md

 }
 ````

-Use the `Change` method always in a `using` statement, so it is restored to the previous value after the `using` scope ends.
+Use the `Change` method always in a `using` statement, so it will be restored to the original value after the `using` scope ends.

-This can be a way to simulate a user login for a scope of the application code, however use it by care.
+This can be a way to simulate a user login for a scope of the application code, however try to use it carefully.

 ## AbpClaimTypes